Today took me over James Peak, the last thirteener on the trail.

 While there was no snow near the trail, the slopes below the ridge still had a fair amount left.
 The aptly-named Iceberg Lakes exemplified this: a partially frozen-over lake drained into a larger, more frozen-over lake.

-The trail continued to be quite beautiful, though rough and slow going, and while I didn’t regret skipping the road, it was clearly visible in the valley to the west.
+The trail continued to be quite beautiful, though rough and slow going, and while I didn’t regret skipping the road, it was clearly visible in the valley to the west, taunting us.
 A day-hiker heading southbound boosted our spirits: he’d hiked the Pacific Crest Trail last year, and was giving out various chocolate bars to the CDT hikers he passed.

-Eventually, the ridge we were on became sufficiently annoying to follow, and we were clearly not going to meet the mileage goal we had for the day.
+Eventually, the ridge we were on became sufficiently annoying, and we were clearly not going to meet the mileage goal we had for the day.
 (Also, CareFree had begun feeling the effects of her relatively sudden and significant change in altitude.)
 We dropped down from the ridge to the road, which improved our pace quite a bit.